gauravchugh2006/DataPipeline/readme.md

 docker compose --profile zap up zap-full
 ```

+## CI/CD Pipeline

+See [CI/CD Documentation](./README-CI-CD.md) for complete setup and deployment instructions.

 Reports are written to `security-reports/` as HTML, JSON, and XML files.
 Adjust the target URL in `docker-compose.yml` if you
 want to scan a different service (for example Superset or a custom API).